TheV123/EarthquakeHistoricalDataAnalysis/observations/on_earthquake_counts.md

 Plotting the graphs on top of each other shows the trend more clearly

-When looking at the location of earthquakes on the days of high earthquake counts When looking at the following week after a large earthquake
+When looking at the location of earthquakes on the days of high earthquake counts we can see that these earthquakes are generally clustered in the same area - i will have to make improvements to the graph to see if they are in a similar date but currently I just added a hover feature

 - Vishal